seancorfield/seancorfield.github.io/content/md/posts/2021/02/23/deps-edn-monorepo.md

 can very easily depend upon each other at a source code level, mirroring how we work with all the source code in our editor already, across the whole monorepo.

-We particularly like `:override-deps` so that we can "pin" versions of dependencies across all of our subprojects, by including a single alias when invoking the CLI.
+~~We particularly like `:override-deps` so that we can "pin" versions of dependencies across all of our subprojects, by including a single alias when invoking the CLI.~~ _[2021-04-21: we did like it but it doesn't play all that well with a lot of CLI tooling.]_

 ### How did the Clojure CLI and `deps.edn` hinder us?